guilty-as/poweroffice/README.md

 - ArraySession - Used for testing
 - ValueStoreSession - Can be used in production, saves all data in a json file defined in the "poweroffice.store_path" config option, uses [Spatie's ValueStore package](https://github.com/spatie/valuestore)
+- RedisSession - Can be used in production, saves all data in a redis field, prefixed with ```POWEROFFICE_SESSION```, expects a [Predis Client](https://packagist.org/packages/predis/predis).

 ### Implementing your own session class